tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 I was more comfortable with a knife.

 I could still fight, easily defending myself.
-But I felt better with a blade or knife in my hands.
+But I felt better with a blade or gun in my hands.

 As I grew up, I stopped feeling emotion completely.